 There are cheaper solutions but IONOS still offers a very good deal with nice extras, and the initial price is quite the bargain.
 Just keep in mind the renewal price.

-To get a free domain name you’ll have to purchase one plan above, and to get a free SSL certificate you need to go for the “Premium” plan.
-Additionally, there are three different WordPress hosting packages, ranging from $5.99 to $14.24 per month.
+To get a free domain name with Network Solutions, you’ll have to purchase one of its hosting plans, and to get a free SSL certificate you'll need to go for the “Premium” plan.

 Web giant GoDaddy is the world's biggest domain registrar, currently managing more than 75 million domains for 17 million customers around the globe.

-The company is well-known for its low headline prices, and it's the same story here, for instance, .org domain is available for $9.99 in year one.
-On the other hand .com and .co are less impressive (though still apparently cheap) starting at $11.99.
+Unlike Bluehost's domain service, GoDaddy is well-known for its low headline prices, and it's the same story here, for instance, .org domain is available for $9.99 in year one.
+On the other hand, .com and .co are less impressive (though still apparently cheap) starting at $11.99.
 Beware, though: these aren't the bargains they initially seem.

 The first catch is that GoDaddy's starting prices only apply if you pay for two years upfront, and the second year is significantly more expensive (.com rises to $18.99, .co, .org and .mobi are ridiculously high, $34.99 for .co, $20.99 for .org and $31.99 for .mobi.